suryadipnag/openstack-vim-driver/docs/supported_tosca.md

 | Create | Y         |
 | Find   | N         |

-Using the `tosca.nodes.Compute` type will result in an `OS::Nova::Server` being created in the target Openstack environment.
+Using the `os.ext.nodes.Compute` type will result in an `OS::Nova::Server` being created in the target Openstack environment.

 ## Create

 ### Properties and Attributes

 The TOSCA specification for `tosca.nodes.Compute` declares no properties.
-However, a custom extension named `os.nodes.Compute` is automatically added to all templates, which enables additional properties supported by Heat:
+However, a custom extension named `os.ext.nodes.Compute` is automatically added to all templates, which enables additional properties supported by Heat:

 - admin_pass
 - availability_zone